This post covers things to do in July in Los Angeles, including nighttime, free, as well as family-friendly activities, all updated for 2023.

 Families with children can always find something to please in the City of Angels!
 Here are some of the best things to do with kids in July in LA.

-For more ideas, take a look at our post to things to do in LA with kids.
+For more ideas, take a look at our post on things to do in LA with kids.

 Long Beach Dragon Boat Festival